 You can order namespace targets and use the ordering rules as follows.
 When DFS Namespaces resolves which target to use, it is possible to specify that only targets in the local site are chosen.
 It works so long as you are sure that, for any given user, every desktop and server is guaranteed to belong to the same site.

 This technique fails if, say, a user normally based at Poughkeepsie visits Wagga Wagga.
-Their laptop profile may come from Brisbane, but the profile used by their published applications may come from New York.
+Their laptop profile might come from Brisbane, but the profile used by their published applications might come from New York.